About this group

 Meningitis is an infection of the membranes that surround the brain and spinal cord.
 (Septicaemia is a form of Meningitis that occurs when the bacterial infection enters the bloodstream).
 In 2011-12, there were around 2,350 cases of bacterial meningitis and septicaemia in the UK.
 There are two types of meningitis: bacterial meningitis, which can spread through close contact; and viral meningitis, which can be spread through coughing, sneezing and poor hygiene.

 The Meningitis Research Foundation is a UK charity: in addition to fundraising for research and campaigning on health policy, they act to promote wider awareness of meningitis, and offer support to those affected by the condition.
 There is a good range of information available on their website; they also provide a free helpline which is open 365 days a year.
-See the helpline section of their website for full details.

 If you have had meningitis and are planning to take a holiday, it’s best to check with your doctor first.
 If your doctor gives you the all clear, it may still be advisable to avoid long air travel (depending on how long it has been since you had the condition).